Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities

-To enable agents evolution, we first need to understand how human personalities are composed and evolve.
-The field of psychology already has many rich studies related to this issue\cite{wang_survey_2024}.
-Inspired by the stimulus-response theory in behaviorist psychology\cite{shen_hugginggpt_2023}, we wish for agents to gain stimulation and feedback through interaction with simulation environments, thereby affecting the development of the agent's personality.
+We first need to understand how human personalities are composed and evolve to enable agents' evolution.
+The field of psychology already has many rich studies related to this issue\cite{matthews_personality_2003,anderson_embodied_2003,jr_embodiment_2005,solso_cognitive_2005}.
+Inspired by the stimulus-response theory in behaviorist psychology\cite{bargh_beyond_2000,clark_learning_2018}, we wish for agents to gain stimulation and feedback through interaction with simulation environments, thereby affecting the development of the Agent's personality.

-Based on the psychology theory discussed\cite{zuckerman_psychobiology_1991}, we propose a novel agent architecture - Evolving Agents, which encompasses two subsystems: Behavior and Personality, as shown in figure 2.
+Based on the psychology theory discussed\cite{noauthor_experimental_nodate,noauthor_classics_nodate,vandenbos_apa_2007,baldwin_mental_1906}, we propose a novel agent architecture - Evolving Agents, which encompasses two subsystems: Behavior and Personality, as shown in figure 2.
 The Behavior system guides the execution of observable, personalized actions.
-The Personality system establishes a cognitive mechanism with individual characteristics, capable of continuously updating personality based on feedback based on the external information.
+The personality system establishes a cognitive mechanism with individual characteristics capable of continuously updating personality based on feedback from external information.
 During simulation, the Behavior and Personality systems continuously influence each other.
-The planning and behavior of the Agent will take its own characteristic into comprehensive consideration.
-Simultaneously, the experiences generated from an agent's daily actions also impact personality through memory and insight.
+The planning and behavior of the Agent will take its characteristics into careful consideration.
+Simultaneously, the experiences generated from an agent's daily actions impact personality through memory and insight.
 This process of mutual influence forms a feedback loop pattern, facilitating continuous personality evolution.

-In detail, the Behavior system comprises two main modules: Plan and Action.
+The behavior system is comprised of two main modules: Plan and Action.
 Its execution includes personalized planning for the Agent, social engagements and responses, and behavior execution functionalities.
-The Personality system contains three main modules: Emotion, Cognition and Character Growth.
-Its execution involves subjective emotional perception, daily information filtering and memory decay management, comprehensive context-aware idea summarization, and the growing of the Agent's character.
+The Personality system contains three main modules: Emotion, Cognition, and Character Growth.
+Its execution involves subjective emotional perception, daily information filtering, memory decay management, comprehensive context-aware idea summarization, and the growth of the Agent's character.
 Each module is empowered by large language models like GPT-4 when dealing with its input.